Gabinou/tnecs/DESIGN.md

 During the development of my game, I used several free and open source ECS libraries.
 They are quite feature-full and robust, but rather complex.
 I also found the usefulness of some of their features questionable.
-Ultimately, I wished to know if it really is impossible to outperform established software libraries.
+Ultimately, I wished to know if it really is impossible to for randos to outperform established software libraries.

 Anyhow, as was mentionned in the the [Readme](https://gitlab.com/Gabinou/tnecs/-/blob/master/README.md), in tnecs:
 - an entity is an ```uint64_t``` index,